aswinkrishna21/aswinkrishna21/README.md

 <h1 align = "center">Hi, I'm Aswin Krishna</h1>
 <h3 align = "center">A Deep Learning/NLP Enthusiast and an occasional gamer.</h3>

-- 🌱 I'm a Final year Undergraduate student at the Indian Institute of Technology (IIT), Guwahati.
+- 🌱 I'm a B.Tech Graduate from the Indian Institute of Technology (IIT), Guwahati.
 - 🤔 Always (read, mostly) thinking about Computers, Mathematics and Technology.
 - Keen Research Interest in Deep Learning and Natural Language Processing.
-- Pursued a research internship at UNSW Sydney.
+- Pursued a research internship at UNSW Sydney and Polytechnique Montreal.
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/aswin-krishna/)
-- When i'm not playing around with language, i'm mostly twittering around or gaming.
+- When i'm not playing around with language, i'm mostly gaming or buffing up myself with random trivia.

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=aswinkrishna21&layout=compact" alt="aswinkrishna21 stats" /></p>